 Editor Doug McLennan scans over 100 English language publications each day covering news on arts issues, dance, ideas, media, music, people, publishing, theatres, and visual arts.
 Sign up for free daily or weekly email.

-Two sister sites that provide artist resources, art coaching, financial advice and career tools to help artists succeed.
+Site that provides artist resources, art coaching, financial advice and career tools to help artists succeed.
 Sign up for the Newsletter for the Starving Artist.

 - Arts and Cultural Attractions Council

 A membership network of decision makers representing the arts and cultural attractions of the Greater Louisville Region and Southern Indiana